Reviews You Can Rely On

 Lacks longevity

-The right combination of style and function allowed the Dickies Dri-tech Crew Multipack - Women's to rise above the competition.
-These are a blend of cotton, polyester, and spandex that feels soft on the skin and provides just the right amount of compression and stretch.
-While it isn't designed for athletic pursuits, it does have excellent breathability and, as is implied in the name, dries relatively quickly for a cotton sock.
-These qualities make it a decent choice for a running sock, and additionally, it incorporates moisture-wicking technology and ventilation panels designed to increase air circulation.
-Further, we liked the style options – providing both fashion and function.
+The right combination of style and function sent the Dickies Dri-tech Crew Multipack - Women's to the top of the competition.
+These are a blend of cotton, polyester, and spandex that feels soft on the skin with just the right amount of compression and stretch for support and fit.
+While they aren't designed for athletic pursuits, they do have decent breathability and, as is implied in the name, dry relatively quickly for a cotton sock.
+These qualities make it a reasonable choice for an athletic sock and a great choice as an everyday casual option.
+The design incorporates moisture-wicking technology and ventilation panels to increase air circulation and cool the feet.
+Further, we liked that the style options address the mixed needs of fashion and function.

 Best Bang for the Buck Men's Sock